ab-2996/Si_and_Peek_et_al_2026_STm_RANKL_RNAseq/README.md

 Generate [STAR](https://github.com/alexdobin/STAR) Reference from Ensembl Files
 ---
 First, download the latest versions of the GRCm39 assembly (.fa) and annotation (.gtf) from ENSEMBL.
+The attached bash script will create an appropriate subdirectory
 ``` bash
 bash scripts/get_reference.sh
 ```